multiplealiases/make-recovery-uki/README.md

 If you have an Ethernet connection, no further network configuration should be required.

-If you have a WiFi connection, run `setup-interfaces` to get connected.
+If you have a WiFi card, run `setup-interfaces`, then run `rc-service networking restart`.
 Assuming you have the RAM to store it in, this now lets you install additional packages, in case the default package set isn't enough.